tati-micheletti/EFI_webinar/HandsOn.md

 for the plot title.
 This plotting function will be dependent on the parameter `.plotInitialTime`, which will used to schedule the start of plotting events.\
 \
-Finally, at the last year of the simulation, we will have an event named `abundanceThroughTime`, which will build a simple linear model to identify any trends in abundance though time.\
-\
 Our events will (temporarily) have the following format:\
 \